-Americans do not need a visa to travel in Iceland.
-Non-American participants should check with their government or nearest Icelandic Embassy to find out if they need a visa.
+U.S. citizens do not need a visa to travel to Iceland.
+Non-American participants should check with their government and local Icelandic Embassy to find out if they need a visa.

-Your trip begins and ends in Reykjavík.
+This program begins and ends in Reykjavík.
 Please double-check our itinerary for the date by which you must arrive in Reykjavík.
 You may want to arrive in Iceland one or more days early in case you have flight disruptions.
-You can arrive at any time of the day you choose, but we strongly urge you to arrive by 6:00 p.m. on Day 1 for our group meeting.
+You can arrive at any time you choose, but try to make it in time for our 6:00 p.m.
+Welcome Meeting on Day 1.
 You can depart from Reykjavík any time on the final day of the program, or stay later to see more of the city.

 Plugs and Converters

 There are two components to provide external power to your device: adapters and transformers (also called electrical converters).
 The adapter is for your device's plug, adapting the prongs on a standard U.S. two- to three-pronged power cord to fit the local outlets.
 The transformer/converter changes the local voltage to the voltage used in the U.S.

 Iceland has type C outlets for two circular prongs, and the voltage is 220-240V.
 (Standard U.S. electrical outlets are 120V.)
 Most new devices, including phones and laptops, are made to work with the different voltage rates, but some devices, like hair dryers, may only work on the U.S. standard of 120V.
 Check your device's plug or manual to see what voltage range it requires.
 Most transformer blocks will have an “Input” line that defines its voltage capacity; for example, “Input: 100-240V” means that it will work with voltages between 100V to 240V.
 If your device can’t handle the higher voltage, you’ll need to purchase a transformer/converter.
 You can find world transformers/converters online or at many retail stores in the travel section.